imfinlay/vantage-qlink-api/README.md

 This has two functions for now:
 1. Provide a web UI to test the Vantage API
 2. Provide an API to convert HTTP calls to TCP and ensure error responses are HTTP standard instead of Qlink's own
-3. Log requests (V commands) and responses
+3. Log requests (V commands) and responses to /var/log

 The intent is to provide an API interface for home automation systems such as Openhab which don't have a native TCP integration